drandell/hannah-website/static/media/testimonials.6c19fe4c.md

 ---------------

-> `We love to work with Hannah.
-She is an excellent translator.
-She is very communicative, fast and reliable.
-I hope to work with her soon again.
-Highly recommended.`
+> `It was such a pleasure working with Hannah.
+She was tasked with translating the book ‘Histoires de l’alimentation’ from French into English within 3 months.
+We are very happy with Hannah’s work.
+Not only is it an accurate translation, but she even completed every chapter ahead of her deadlines and always communicated very well.
+Well done Hannah!
+We look forward to working with you again.`

-_Christian, Individual Client_
+_Saori, Cookpad_